 We are sharing our code and documenting our construction decisions both to facilitate analyses of these rich datasets and to make estimates of relevant indicators available to a broader audience of potential users.
-Our final estimates are available using the AgQuery, our online data tool.
+Our final estimates are available using AgQuery, our online data tool.
 These estimates are for rural households only, but the filter can be removed or changed in the .do files: links for the code are available under Code Distribution.
-Our general construction decisions are available below.
+Estimates for Nigerian yields are being revised to account for potential errors in conversion factors.
+Otherwise, our general construction decisions are available below.
 The data we generate is available in the Data Dissemination section.
 To find out more about this project please visit EPAR's Technical Report #335.

 We have several interactive visualizations which utilize these data to investigate questions about smallholder farmers, household categorizations, and the stability of indicators over time.
 Examples of visualizations created using these data include: